Undergraduate Certificate in Logistics and Supply Chain Operations

 |LGOP A235||Transport Operations Management||3|

-If students intend to pursue the AAS in Logistics and Supply Chain Operations, it is recommended they use these elective credits to prepare for the written communications and math courses required for that degree.
+If students intend to pursue the Associate of Applied Science in Logistics and Supply Chain Operations, it is recommended they use these elective credits to prepare for the written communications and math courses required for that degree.

-A total of 30 credits is required for this certificate.
+A minimum of 30 credits is required for this certificate.

 Program Student Learning Outcomes